-2020 is underway and current events have caused major disruptions within the business and economic landscape.
-As business owners work to find success in the new “now,” it creates an opportunity for companies of all sizes to reach a wider audience and capture market share from less prepared brands.
+After the major disruptions that the events of 2020 caused for businesses around the world, many business owners are focused on moving forward in 2021.
+As companies work to find success in the new “now,” a unique opportunity is created for businesses of all sizes to reach a wider audience and capture market share from less prepared brands.

 If…that is, your product or service is in demand and the target market values your product.
 Demand is more important than brand awareness because it means the target market cares and is interested in your product.

 So, how do you generate demand?
 Two ways:

 - Understand the difference between demand and lead generation.

 Understand the Power of Demand (versus Lead) Generation

 Most businesses try to grow by “selling” versus creating demand.
 Companies don’t grow by trying to sell stuff.
 Creating demand requires an obsessive focus on providing value.
 In addition, it’s critical to bring new prospects to your website while engaging them with valuable information, cultivating a relationship with them over time, and giving them a reason to buy from you.

 Secondly, creating demand requires finding ways to engage satisfied customers in telling your story.
 When they believe in your brand and your product and are engaged in sharing your message, they will become a referral machine.
 It’s also important to give them something of value that they can give away to people they care about.
 Special discounts, free tools/samples, etc. are all great ways of engaging your satisfied customers in brand advocacy.